frederic-perez/AmE-dictionary/data/dictionary.md

 __keep an eye__ _Keep an eye on the Twitter._
 __keep back__ _phr v_ To not tell someone about something. _Whatever you discover... tell me.
 Don't keep anything back._
 __keep down__ _phr v_ To prevent something from increasing in size or number.
+__keep from__ To stop oneself or another from (doing something). _I could hardly keep from hitting him._ _You honestly think that's gonna keep the Joker from killing people?_ :es: abstenerse de
 __keep in check__ :two::hammer: _Devils keep Hawks' high-flying offense in check._
 __keep it under wraps__ _idiom_ Keep it a secret.
 __keep one's word__ _idiom_ To uphold one's promise; to do as one says.
 (The opposite of break one's word.) _I told her I'd be there to pick her up, and I intend to keep my word._